FirstEnergy: Bribery scandal

 On July 21, 2020, Speaker of the Ohio House of Representatives, Larry Householder, former Ohio Republican Party Chairman Matt Borges, and three others were accused of accepting $60 million in bribes from FirstEnergy in exchange for $1.3 billion worth of benefits in the form of Ohio House Bill 6, which increased electricity rates and provided that money as a $150 million per year bailout for the two above-mentioned nuclear plants (Perry and Davis–Besse).
-The stock price of the company plummeted within hours of the arrests being made.
+The stock price of the company plummeted within hours of the arrest.
 FirstEnergy denied involvement in the charges.
 State legislators quickly announced plans for a bill to repeal H.B.
 6. Several organizations called on the Ohio Attorney General to begin revoking the charter of FirstEnergy.

 On October 29, 2020, The Independent Review Committee of the Board of Directors of FirstEnergy Corp. announced a leadership transition, including the termination of the company's Chief Executive Officer, Charles E. Jones, effective immediately.
 FirstEnergy also announced on the same day the termination of two other executives: its Senior Vice President of Product Development, Marketing, and Branding; and its Senior Vice President of External Affairs, effective immediately.
 During the course of the company's previously disclosed internal review related to the government investigations, the Independent Review Committee of the Board determined that these executives violated certain FirstEnergy policies and its code of conduct.
 Concurrently, Steven E. Strah, President of FirstEnergy, has been appointed Acting Chief Executive Officer, effective immediately.

 On July 22, 2021, Acting U.S. Attorney for the Southern District of Ohio, announced that FirstEnergy would be fined $230 million for its part in the scandal.

 The bribery scandal ended up also affecting the company's major naming rights deal with the Cleveland Browns for FirstEnergy Stadium, which was originally to run from 2013 through the end of the 2029 NFL season.
 The Cleveland city council passed a resolution in June 2022 to urge FirstEnergy to relinquish the rights.
-At the time, the Browns nor FirstEnergy motioned that the agreement would be revoked.
+At the time, neither the Browns nor FirstEnergy motioned that the agreement would be revoked.
 The Browns then announced on April 13, 2023, that the team and FirstEnergy had come to an agreement to immediately terminate the naming rights deal, restoring the name of the venue to Cleveland Browns Stadium.